 Graduate Certificate in Intelligence Analysis

-The Intelligence Analysis Certificate program is designed for working professionals who desire to increase their knowledge of Intelligence Analysis issues, who seek to understand the role and importance of effective leadership for national security, and who wish to apply leadership strategies and tactics to complex intelligence issues.
+The Intelligence Analysis Certificate program is aimed at working professionals who want to increase their knowledge of Intelligence Analysis issues, who seek to understand the role and importance of effective leadership in national security matters, and who wish to apply leadership strategies and tactics to complex intelligence issues.

 Students in the Intelligence Analysis Certificate program will be expected to: